DenWin/TerraformCodingDojo/README.md

 ```

 Just for giggles run `terraform plan` at this point.
-It will ask for the varaibles to be entered manaully.
+It will ask for the variables to be entered manually.

-This would of course be a valible way to execute the project, but I would actually prefer the variables to be added automatically.
+This would of course be a valid method to execute the project, but I would actually prefer the variables to be added automatically.

 <br>